bl0upibl0up/blockchain-developer-bootcamp-final-project/README.md

 12. You can get the addresses of the customers who bought tickets either from the organiser or on the secondary market.
 The address appears in the log.

+If you test the application available online, you will not be allowed to create festivals as you do not control the account that deployed the smart contracts.
+However, festivals have been created and transactions have been made.
+You can buy and sell tickets.